-A report longer them several pages includes a table of contents to help readers determine the subject matter of the report, its organization, and the location of sections of interest.
+A table of contents is required when a report is longer than several pages to help readers determine its subject matter, its organization, and the location of sections of interest.
 Readers sometimes use the table of contents as an abstract.
-When the major headings have subheadings and sub-subheadings, these are indented from the major and subheadings.
+When the major headings have subheadings and sub-sub headings, these are indented from the major and subheadings.
 Figure 3 shows a sample table of contents.

-A table of contents severs two purposes.
-First, it helps readers who do not want to read the whole communication in sequence but rather want to find particular parts of it - the description of the research method, the proposed schedule, the budget, and so on.
+Including a table of contents in a report serves two purposes.
+First, it helps readers who do not want to read the whole communication in sequence but instead want to find particular parts of it - the description of the research method, the proposed schedule, the budget, and so on.
 To these readers, the table of contents is like an expressway through your document that leads them directly to their destination.

 A table of contents also helps readers who will read sequentially through your text.
-This is because, like a summary, a table of contents enables readers to see very quickly the general scope and arrangement of the material you cover, so they can begin to build the mental framework in which to organize the various pieces of information they will gain from the communication.
-Because such frameworks are so helpful to readers, many people read the table of contents before they look anything else in a communication.
+Also, like a summary, a table of contents enables readers to quickly see the general scope and arrangement of the material you cover, so they can begin to build the mental framework to organize the various pieces of information they will gain from the communication.
+Because such frameworks are so help-ful to readers, many people read the table of contents before looking at anything else in a communication.